Marble House: Design

 Marble House, one of the earliest examples of Beaux-Arts architecture in the United States, is loosely inspired by the Petit Trianon at the Palace of Versailles.
 Jules Allard and Sons of Paris, first hired by the Vanderbilts to design some of the interiors for their Petit Chateau on Fifth Avenue in Manhattan, designed the French-inspired interiors of Marble House.
 The grounds were designed by landscape architect Ernest W. Bowditch.

 The mansion is U-shaped and, while it appears to be two stories, it actually has four levels: the kitchen and other service areas are located in the basement; reception rooms are on the ground floor; bedrooms are on the second floor; and servant quarters are on the concealed third floor.
 Load-bearing walls are brick, with their exterior sides faced in white Westchester marble, which Hunt detailed in the manner of French neoclassical architecture of the seventeenth and eighteenth centuries.

-The facade of the mansion features bays that are defined by two story Corinthian pilasters.
+The facade of the mansion features bays that are defined by two-story Corinthian pilasters.
 These frame arched windows on the ground floor and rectangular ones on the second occupy most of the facade.
 A curved marble carriage ramp, fronted by a semi-circular fountain with grotesque masks, spans the entire western facade.
-The masks serve as water spouts.
+The masks serve as waterspouts.
 The center of this facade, facing Bellevue Avenue, features a monumental tetrastyle Corinthian portico.
 The north and south facades match the western in basic design.
 The eastern facade, facing the Atlantic Ocean, is divided into a wing on each side.
 These wings semi-enclose a marble terrace and are surrounded by a marble balustrade on the ground floor level.
 The inset central portion of this facade differs from the others, with four bays of ground floor doors topped by second floor arched windows.